 John H. Dunning Prize

-Next Award Year: 2015
+Next Award Year: 2017

-The Dunning Prize was created in 1927 by a bequest from Miss Mathilda M. Dunning, stipulating that a prize in American history be established in the name of her father, John H. Dunning.
-This biennial prize was first awarded in 1929, and has been awarded biennially in odd-numbered years since 1991.
+The John H. Dunning Prize was created in 1927 by a bequest from Miss Mathilda M. Dunning, stipulating that a prize in American history be established in the name of her father, John H. Dunning.
+This biennial prize was first awarded in 1929, and has been awarded in odd-numbered years since 1991.

 The John H. Dunning Prize is awarded for an outstanding monograph on any subject relating to United States history.
 The general rules for submission are:

 - To be eligible for consideration, an entry must be of a scholarly historical nature and must be the author’s first or second book.
 Research accuracy, originality, and literary merit are important factors.